coldshein/coldshein/README.md

 # Hi there 🫡

-My name is Roman, and I'm an experienced developer in **React, Redux Toolkit, HTML, CSS, and JavaScript/TypeScript.**
+My name is Roman, and I'm an experienced developer in **React/Next, Redux Toolkit, HTML, CSS, and JavaScript/TypeScript.**

 I have a strong knowledge of web application development and ensuring high-quality code.